 People Can’t Always Testify on Your Behalf

 Contrary to what late-night television has taught us, not all cases will hear live testimony.
 However, if it’s relevant to the case and there are special mitigating circumstances, the Court may allow it.
-Ultimately, it’s a combination of filing the right paperwork and a final call made by the judge.
+Ultimately, it’s a combination of filing the right paperwork and the judge making a final call.

-What you can do is have a lawyer prepare individual sworn statements of any witnesses, and include descriptions in your summary paperwork.
+However, you can have a lawyer prepare individual sworn statements of any witnesses and include descriptions in your summary paperwork.
 As with the financial and bank records, the summary may be sufficient…or the Court could request more.